 Selecting a plot - Mine provides spectacular views of Emek Shilo (Shilo Valley)

 If you want the view from the top of a hill, and you want a one-story house at street level, you have to build up the side of the mountain with landfill.
-This is done by alternately placing a layer of boulders along the boundaries of the property and then filling the space between them with landfill.
+This is done by alternately placing a layer of boulders along the boundaries of the property and then filling the space behind them with landfill.

 Using modern building techniques in Israel -- Erecting a steel framework for the house.